leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 of the website.
 The `front_end` directory contains the `base` template, and may contain additional directories for other template.

-#### 5 Beanstalkd Queue

-Beanstalk is a simple, fast work queue.
-Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously. **Services** may queue jobs that will be processed asynchronously, the queued jobs will call these same **Services** again.

-The jobs lives in the `app/jobs` directory.

 ##### Queues

 There are two queues in the application.
 The `light` and the `heavy` queue.
 The `light` is used for search engine indexation and cache cleaning while the `heavy` run more complex operations, I.E: Spreadsheet processing, importing, image processing, etc.